 The importance of Europe and European law cannot be underestimated.
 Not 60 years ago, and not today.
 Especially if you look at all the challenges Europe and the world faces, like climate change and digital revolution.
 There is a continuing need for Europe to lead in these areas.
 It’s my believe that a strong Europe that works in community, connection, cooperation and creativity is the best available option to face these challenges.

 European law never ceases to surprise, fascinate or intrigue.
-It is embodies not only our much valued diversity, but also embodies our shared past and common future.
-FIDE brings together colleagues and friends from across the Member States to contribute to further understanding and success.
+It embodies not only our much valued diversity, but also our shared past and common future.
+FIDE brings together colleagues and friends from across the Member States to contribute to further understanding and success of the European project.
 It is a great honour to be contributing to FIDE 2020 in The Hague.